Frequently Asked Questions

 Although named for and written by Christians, Exploring the Bible: The Dickinson Series is designed to be an educational tool, not an evangelistic tool.
 The Massachusetts Bible Society affirms that the making of Christian disciples is the job of the local church.
 These materials are designed either to fit into the overall disciple-making effort of a local church or into a secular environment where people of other faiths or of no faith can gain a deeper understanding of the nature and content of the Bible.

 The material is designed for use in a small group, and participating in such a group will give you the most benefit.
 In a group you will be able to exchange ideas and perspectives and examine biblical stories in more depth through the exercises in the Leader's Guides.
-You will need a group if you want to receive formal credit for your study.

 However, if you would like to explore the material without a group, the Student Text for each course is accessible and fun reading.
 You will learn from the text and if you also get the Leader's Guide you can explore the class exercises on your own.